Seahawks vs. Rams prediction, odds, line, time, spread: 2026 NFC Championship Game picks by proven model

-Seahawks vs. Rams odds, prediction, time: 2026 NFC Championship Game picks from advanced model
+Seahawks vs. Rams odds, prediction, spread, time: 2026 NFC Championship Game picks from proven computer model

 SportsLine's model has revealed its Los Angeles vs. Seattle picks for their NFC Championship Game 2026 matchup in the 2026 NFL playoffs

 The rubber match between divisional rivals will decide who goes to the Super Bowl as the Seattle Seahawks host the Los Angeles Rams in the NFC Championship Game 2026 on Sunday.
 The Rams notched a home win over the Seahawks in Week 11, while Seattle then returned the favor by prevailing in the Week 16 rematch at home.
-L.A. earned its spot in the 2026 NFC title bame by going on the road to defeat Carolina in the Wild Card Round and then Chicago in the Divisional Round.
+L.A. earned its spot in the 2026 NFC title game by going on the road to defeat Carolina in the Wild Card Round and then Chicago in the Divisional Round.
 The Seahawks are coming off a blowout victory over San Francisco on Saturday.
 Seattle running back Zach Charbonnet (knee) is out for the rest of the season after sustaining an injury in the divisional round as Seattle has promoted Cam Akers to the active roster.
-Outside linebacker Byron Young (knee) is questionable for the Rams.
+Outside linebacker Byron Young (knee) is active for the Rams, while receiver Tutu Atwell and tight end Nick Vannett are inactive.

 Kickoff is at 6:30 p.m.
 ET from Lumen Field in Seattle.
-The latest Seahawks vs. Rams odds have Seattle as a 2.5-point favorites according to DraftKings Sportsbook.
-The over/under for total points is 46.
+The latest Seahawks vs. Rams odds have Seattle as a 2.5-point favorites according to DraftKings Sportsbook as that NFL line has held steady since first opening.
+The over/under for total points is 45.5.
+Seattle is at -139 on the money line (risk $139 to win $100) with Los Angeles at +119 (risk $100 to win $119).
 Before making any Rams vs. Seahawks picks, check out the NFL predictions from the SportsLine Projection Model.

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model enters the AFC and NFC Championship Games on a 53-37 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns.